testing-library/vue-testing-library/README.md

 ## Typings

-The TypeScript type definitions are in the [DefinitelyTyped repo][types] and bundled with Vue Testing Library.
+The TypeScript type definitions are in the [types][types-directory] directory.

 ## ESLint support